 American Bulldogs are big droolers.
 This is because of his loose jowls.
 His constant slobber makes eating and drinking quite messy.
 It is a good idea to provide chew toys to your Bulldog.
 These toys soak up some of the Bulldog’s drool and encourage him to swallow more often.
 Moreover, they help in removing plaque and improve dental health.

 Weekly tooth brushing is also required since he is prone to bad breath.
 Start brushing his teeth whilst young to help your Bulldog puppy getting used to the routine.
 Giving him chew bones and toys will also keep his teeth free from tartar build-up.

-Dogs generally don’t like their paws to be touched so it is best to acquaint your American Bulldog to nail trimming early.
+Dogs generally don’t like their paws to be touched, so it is best to acquaint your American Bulldog to nail trimming early.
 Always make this process a positive experience by being extra careful and giving rewards and praises after.
-Also make sure that its ears are clean and skin free from spots, redness and parasites.
+Also make sure that his ears are clean and his skin free from spots, redness, and parasites.